New Markets Job Growth Investment Tax Credit General Information

 The CDE must inform the Department and investors that a recapture event has occurred.

-The Department will review applications filed by the CDEs and certify or deny the equity investments based on the provisions of the Act.
-The Department’s responsibilities include:
+DOR will review applications filed by the CDEs and certify or deny the equity investments based on the provisions of the Act.
+DOR’s responsibilities include:

 • Grant or deny applications within 30 days of receipt;